alanjknight/DevOps-Course-Starter/README.md

 Open testing view
 Run all or some of the tests using the play or debug icons next to the test or test group.

+## vagrant file will allow you to run the app within a vagrant VM.
+ensure you are in the directory which contains the Vagrantfile file. vagrant destroy (to destroy any VMs) vagrant up --provision